 1

 ©

 OPTION ON

+1

 PARAMETER Option 5 (Sensitivity Boost).

-SETTINGS Five selections - 5.00 to 5.04.
-SETTING DISPLAYED.
-The word ON or OFF will be displayed.
-7-SEGMENT DISPLAY.
+SETTINGS Seven selections - 5.00 to 5.04, 5.-1 and 5.-2.

+SETTING DISPLAYED The word ON or OFF will be displayed.

+7-SEGMENT DISPLAY......
 The number of this option.

-DEFAULT SETTING 5.00 (OFF) for all loop inputs.
-EXAMPLE Option 5.04 is turned ON for loop input 1
+DEFAULT SETTING........5.00 (OFF) for all loop inputs.

+EXAMPLE.....Option 5.04 is turned ON for loop input 1
-NOTES........This option is a loop input specific setting.
-Changing it for one loop input changes it for that loop input only.

 The sensitivity boost feature works in conjunction with the sensitivity setting.
+The minimum sensitivity level obtainable with or without sensitivity boost is level 1.
 The maximum sensitivity level obtainable with or without sensitivity boost is level 10.
-If the setting of either sensitivity or sensitivity boost is such that the resultant sensitivity level is greater than 10 (e.g. Sensitivity Level 7, Sensitivity Boost setting of 5.4), the audible detect signal (buzzer) will sound to provide an indication that the combination being selected is invalid.
+If the setting of either sensitivity or sensitivity boost is such that the resultant sensitivity level is less than 1 (e.g. Sensitivity Level 1, Sensitivity Boost setting of 5.-2) or greater than 10 (e.g. Sensitivity Level 7, Sensitivity Boost setting of 5.4), the audible detect signal (buzzer) will sound to provide an indication that the combination being selected is invalid.
 (See Section 2.2 - Sensitivity for more details.)